 The picture was published six months after her death, and later won the World Press Photo of the Year for 1985.
 Omayra’s face became worldwide known.
-Today, she remains as the symbol of the Armero tragedy.
-Her tomb is visited by local and tourists to offer her a prayer and ask to never repeat this tragedy.
+Today, she remains the symbol of the Armero tragedy.
+Her tomb is visited by locals and tourists to offer her prayer and ask to never repeat this tragedy.

 (Photo credit: Frank Fournier).